Remote Worker Tax Study: Rhode Island Ranks 44th – What You Need to Know

 NTUF writes:

 “Those nine states with no individual income tax do not impose any income tax burdens on taxpayers working remotely in-state, for obvious reasons.
 Though there are differences between these states in terms of taxation of capital gains or dividend income, all nine states with no individual income tax are ranked in a tie for first place in the ROAM Index.
-With no state income tax obligations, remote workers don’t have to worry about being caught in a complex web of tax rules.
+With no state income tax obligations, remote workers don’t have to worry regarding being caught in a complex web of tax rules.
 These states are Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.”

 And low-ranking states like Rhode Island, NTUF recommends the following: